-Where to Stay in Asheville: 7 Best Areas to Stay in Asheville, NC
+7 Best Areas to Stay in Asheville, NC for tourists

-Downtown is the best area to stay in Asheville for tourist because it is the heart of the city centre, you couldn’t find a more central location than the downtown area.
-This bustling district is a hub of historic sights, curious museums, and colourful shopping streets.
+Downtown is the best area to stay in Asheville for tourist because it is the heart of the city center that offers a wide range of accommodation, shopping, dining, and nightlife.
+This bustling district is a hub of historic sights, curious museums, and colorful shopping streets.